GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 Your website can check if your PWA is installed, even if the page is outside the [scope][scope] of your PWA.
-For example, a landing page served from `/landing/` can check if the PWA served from `/pwa/` is installed, or if you landing page is served from `www.example.com` and your PWA is served from `app.example.com`.
+For example, a landing page served from `/landing/` can check if the PWA served from `/pwa/` is installed, or if your landing page is served from `www.example.com` and your PWA is served from `app.example.com`.